artsy/hokusai/docs/Configuration_Options.md

         component: cache
 ```

-Hokusai would ignore this when `hokusai remote deployment` commands, but it would be included as part of your application's remote Kubernetes environment.
+Hokusai would ignore this when `hokusai [staging|production]` commands, but it would be included as part of your application's Kubernetes environment.